b-com/pocnetconfschemaless/docs/developer_guide/read_config.rst

 3. Searched value not found in the data returned by the transaction's ``read()`` method.

-Here is some pseudo-code that shows a possible way to handle the errors:
+Here is a code skeleton that shows where the different errors can be caught:

 .. code-block:: java